-- A. An application to obtain a "Transportation Permit" for water produced from a well or from a group of wells in a Well Field Project within the District pursuant to Operating Permits must include all of the information described in 4.J of these Rules and Rule 7 of these Rules, as well as the following information to the extent it has not been furnished in any other application: - 1.
+- A. An application to obtain a "Transportation Permit" for water produced from a well or from a group of wells in a Well Field Project within the District pursuant to Operating Permits must include all of the information described in Rule 4.J and Rule 7 of these Rules, as well as the following information to the extent it has not been furnished in any other application: - 1.
 The name and address of the owner(s) and/or operator(s) of the transportation facility; - 2.
-The location of the well or Well Field Project for the well or wells from which groundwater to be transported is to be produced; - 3.
-A map reflecting the location of the well(s) and the transportation facilities; - 4.
+The location of the well or wells from which groundwater to be transported is to be produced; - 3.
+A map reflecting the location of the well(s) and the transportation facility; - 4.
 The name(s) and address(es) of the owner(s) of the land(s) upon which the well(s) from which water is to be produced and transported are located; - 5.
 The Operating Permit number of any currently permitted well or wells used to produce water to be transported; - 6.
-Well Field Project Applications associated with Transportation Permits shall state that information required in Rule 7 (A) (B) and (C) for each well shall be supplied within 120 days following the completion of each well in the permitted Well Field Project.
-Upon submission of such information and approval by the District each well in the Project shall then be considered a well having an operating permit; - 7.
+Applications associated with Well Field Projects shall state that the information required in Rule 7 A, B and C for each well shall be supplied within 120 days following the completion of each well in the permitted Well Field Project.
+Upon submission of such information and approval by the District each well in the Well Field Project shall then be considered a well having an Operating Permit; - 7.
 A description of the facilities used to transport groundwater; - 8.
-The time schedule for construction and/or operation of any new transportation facilities: - 9.
-A copy of the construction and operation plans, including but not limited to, all of the following: - (a) A technical description of the facilities to be used for transportation of water; - (b) Information showing the effect, if any, of the proposed transportation on the quantity and quality of water available within the District under the appropriate MAG; - 10.
-Credible scientific evidence that the proposed operation will not cause pollution, waste, or subsidence;
+The time schedule for construction and/or operation of any new transportation facility; - 9.
+A copy of the construction and operation plans, including but not limited to, all of the following: - (a) A technical description of the Transportation Facility; - (b) Information showing the effect, if any, of the proposed transportation on the quantity and quality of water available within the District under the appropriate MAG; - 10.
+Credible scientific evidence that the proposed operation will not cause pollution, waste, or subsidence; - 11.
+A Mitigation Plan for the well or Well Field Project; and

-- 11. A Mitigation Plan for the well or Well Field Project; - 12.
-Additional information that may be required by the District, and authorized by Chapter 36, Texas Water Code.
+12. Additional information that may be required by the District, and authorized by Chapter 36, Texas Water Code.